DouglasTitze/DouglasTitze.github.io/_posts/2023-04-23-Isomorphic-Strings.md

 # Data Structure Description

-**Hash Map/Dictionary -** A data structure that stores a collection of keys, each to their respective values.
+**Hash Map (Dictionary) -** A data structure that stores a collection of keys, each to their respective values.
 Each key may only appear once.

 # Solution Statistics